DotNetAnalyzers/StyleCopAnalyzers/NewAnalyzerTemplate/NewAnalyzerTemplate/NewAnalyzerTemplate/ReadMe.txt

 An analyzer operates by examining the syntax tree and semantic model representing the corresponding code.
 The information in the syntax tree and semantic model is built up during compilation, and is exposed by the .NET Compiler Platform (aka Roslyn).
-An analyzer is triggered when changes are made to the syntax tree which happens when you edit a piece of code.
+An analyzer is triggered when changes are made to the syntax tree, which happens when you edit a piece of code.
 The analyzer can then walk through the syntax tree, looking at syntax nodes, syntax tokens and syntax trivia, and decide whether or not to surface a diagnostic.

 More Information